Frequently Asked Questions

 Can my therapist choose not to continue to see me?

-Psychotherapy, also known as therapy or counseling, occurs when you visit a mental health professional in order to assist you with problems.
-The goal of the therapist is to be an objective participant during the therapy process.
+What is Counseling?
+Counseling, also known as Therapy, occurs when you visit a mental health professional to assist you with problems.
+The therapist’s goal is to be an objective participant in the counseling process.
 Unlike other relationships in your life, the therapist provides a professional relationship within a safe, neutral environment.
-What is said in session between a client and therapist is confidential, meaning the therapist cannot inform others of the content of the session.
-There are exceptions to this, which can be found at my Privacy page, however they do not occur often.
-During therapy, the therapist and client work together to find solutions that best benefit the client.
+What is said in a session between a client and therapist is confidential, meaning the therapist cannot inform others of the session’s content.
+There are exceptions to this, which can be found on my Privacy page; however, they do not occur often.
+During Therapy, the therapist and Client work together to find solutions that best benefit the Client.

-A therapy session is often 50 minutes in length.
-The session often begins with a recap of what occurred during the previous session.
-The therapist and client then discuss what has occurred since the previous session.
-Often problems are discussed, where the client learns different ways to view problems.
-Towards the end of the session the therapist often recommends a task for the client to do prior to the next session to further the therapy process.
-Therapy sessions often follow this model, however most therapists are flexible and will adjust this to match the need of their clients.
-In my practice, I follow this model, but will change things up to better suit the needs of my client at the present time.
+What occurs during a therapy session?
+A therapy session is often 45 minutes in length.
+The session usually begins with a recap of what happened during the previous session.
+The therapist and Client then discuss what has occurred since the last session.
+Often problems are discussed, and the Client learns different ways to view problems.
+Toward the end of the session, the therapist often recommends a task for the Client to do before the next session to further the therapy process.
+Therapy sessions usually follow this model.
+However, most therapists are flexible and will adjust this to match the need of their clients.
+I follow this model in my practice but will change things to suit my Client’s needs.

+How long do I go to Therapy?
 This entirely depends on you and the problems you are experiencing.
-Each person and situation is different, making it difficult to predict the length of the therapy process.
-I have seen clients come in for one session, decide to change something within their life, and not find a need to come back.
-I have also seen others who spend months or even years in therapy.
-In short, it all depends on what you wish to gain while in therapy.
-The average time people are in therapy is between 8 and 10 sessions, with one session per week.
+Each person and situation are different, making it difficult to predict the length of the therapy process.
+I have seen clients come in for one session, decide to change something within their life, and not find a need to return.
+I have also seen others who spend months or even years in Therapy.
+In short, it all depends on what you wish to gain while in Therapy.
+The average time in Therapy is between eight and ten sessions, with one session per week; however, I usually see Clients longer as I treat Autism and Internet Addiction, often severe conditions that take more time to treat.

+Just what does a therapist do?
 A therapist works with you to provide a different perspective on the events in your life.
 By being on the outside, a therapist can see solutions to problems you may not.
-The therapist presents these solutions to you, allowing you to choose the best solution to your problems.
-While there are many different therapy styles, most therapists believe in letting the client choose their own path.
+Then, the therapist presents these solutions to you, allowing you to choose the best solution to your problems.
+While many different therapy styles exist, most therapists believe in letting clients choose their path.
 A therapist may also help teach skills to better deal with problems.

+Does a therapist tell me what to do or run my life for me?
 The short answer is NO!
-A therapist does not tell you what to do, or what decisions to make.
+A therapist does not tell you what to do or what decisions to make.
 You, as a client, have the right to make your own decisions in your life.
-No therapist can make decisions for their clients, as they do not have to live with the consequences of the decisions.
-A therapist’s job is to help the client see multiple solutions to their problems, and to show the client different viewpoints.
-A therapist may help teach the client new skills, however the therapist will not make decisions for the client.
+No therapist can make decisions for their clients as they do not have to live with the consequences of the decisions.
+A therapist’s job is to help clients see multiple solutions to their problems and show them different viewpoints.
+In addition, a therapist may help teach the client new skills.
+However, the therapist will not make decisions for the Client.

+Can I change therapists?
 As a client, you have the right to seek the therapist of your choice.
 This means you do not have to continue seeing a therapist.
-If you wish to change therapists, the best idea is to talk with the therapist and have the therapist refer you to another therapist.
-You may also find another therapist of your own choosing.
+If you wish to change therapists, the best idea is to talk with the therapist and have them refer you to another therapist.
+You may also find another therapist of your choosing.

-Yes, your therapist can choose not to continue having you as a client.
+Can my therapist choose not to continue to see me?
+Yes, your therapist can decide not to continue having you as a Client.
 However, the therapist cannot stop seeing you without offering to help you find another therapist.
 Often the therapist will refer you to another therapist.
 A therapist cannot abandon you without trying to find you a therapist.